2026 World Cup Matches in Boston

 - By car: approximately 45–60 minutes; it is highly recommended to reserve parking in advance.

-- By train: special MBTA services from South Station on game days.
+- By train: Special MBTA services from South Station on game days.

-Stadium areas and approximate price ranges
+Stadium sections and approximate price ranges

 - End zones: the liveliest option for experiencing the game among fans.
 Approximate price: €90–180.